CodeEditorLand/Mountain/README.md

 - **Declarative Effect System:** Built on a custom Rust `ActionEffect` system defined in the `Common` crate.
-All business logic is described as declarative, composable effects, which are executed by a central `AppRuntime`.
+All business logic is described as declarative, composable effects, which are executed by a central `ApplicationRunTime`.
 - **gRPC-Powered IPC:** Hosts a `tonic`-based gRPC server (`Vine`) to provide a strongly-typed, high-performance communication channel for the `Cocoon` extension host.
-- **Centralized State Management:** Utilizes a thread-safe, Tauri-managed `AppState` to act as the single source of truth for the entire application's state, from open documents to provider registrations.
+- **Centralized State Management:** Utilizes a thread-safe, Tauri-managed `ApplicationState` to act as the single source of truth for the entire application's state, from open documents to provider registrations.
 - **Native PTY Management:** Implements a full-featured integrated terminal service by spawning and managing native pseudo-terminals (`PTY`) using the `portable-pty` crate.